 In 2012, SD DOE developed the South Dakota Student Teacher Accountability Reporting System (SD-STARS) as the state’s longitudinal data system.
 The goal is for SD-STARS to securely consolidate and link all educational data that currently resides within the SD DOE.
 This increases data availability for reporting and analysis used by districts and SD DOE.
 SD DOE plans to develop specific reports to analyze equity issues to ensure low-income and minority students enrolled in schools assisted under Title I, Part A are not served at disproportionate rates by out-of-field or inexperienced teachers.

-Using three years’ worth of data, SD DOE will look at the teacher characteristics for the state and for Title I schools.
-First, SD DOE will look at student enrollment over those three years to determine which schools are in the lowest and highest quartile for percentage of minority students and percentage of students in poverty.
-Then, SD DOE will look at teacher characteristics over those three years for the high-minority/high-poverty schools compared to the low-minority/low-poverty schools.
-Next, SD DOE will look at the averages and standard deviation by the lowest and highest grouping of schools to determine if there are disproportionate rates of teachers by characteristic and report the findings on the school report card.
+Using twoyears’ worth of data, SD DOE will look at the teacher characteristics for the state and for Title I schools.
+First, SD DOE will look at student enrollment over those two years to determine which schools are in the lowest and highest quartile for percentage of minority students and percentage of students in poverty.
+Then, SD DOE will determine how many teachers from each school fall into each of the following three categories: inexperienced, out-of-field, and ineffective.
+Next, SD DOE identifies Title I schools with disproportional access to quality teachers.
+Disproportional access is when a school’s rate for any of the three teacher categories is higher than the target value for that category based on all schools in the state.
+The target value for any given category is equal to the average percentage of teachers in the category plus the standard deviation.

-The 2016-2017 data indicates there is currently less than 4% difference in the number of inexperienced teachers in the highest poverty Title I schools compared to the lowest poverty non-Title I schools and less than 2% in highest minority Title I schools compared to Non-Title I schools.
-Because Title I schools must ensure teachers meet state qualifications the same percentage of out-of-field teachers are serving students at the highest quartile poverty and minority Title I schools compared to the lowest quartile non-Title I schools.
-In core content courses, there are no differences between groups as seen in the most recently approved state equity plan.
-Additionally, pursuant to the definition of ineffective teachers as detailed below, Title I schools have lower rates of ineffective teachers than do Non-Title I schools in the state, indicating that Title I schools are less likely to be requesting that new to the field teachers be responsible for content for which they have yet to demonstrate mastery of via state certification requirements.